alemorvan/documentation/docs/guides/custom-linux-kernel.md

     sudo dnf -y install ncurses-devel openssl-devel elfutils-libelf-devel python3
     ```

 3. Next, we need other utilities only available in some supported 3rd party repositories.
-One of such repositories is the Powertools repo.
+One such repository is the Powertools repo.
 Let’s enable that repo on our Rocky system.
 Type:

     ```bash
     sudo dnf config-manager --set-enabled powertools